Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Introduction

 \section{Introduction}

-Social influence \cite{Kempe2003,han2018discount,Nguyen2016Cost,guo2020influence,sun2018multi} refers to the impact of a social environment on people's behavior.
-By exploiting the social influence of users, a wide spectrum of applications (e.g., item promotion and viral marketing) have been formulated as various research problems, such as \textit{influence maximization} (IM) \cite{Kempe2003,guo2020influence,sun2018multi}, revenue maximization (RM) \cite{han2018discount}, and profit maximization (PM) \cite{Nguyen2016Cost}.
+Social influence \cite{Kempe2003,han2018discount,Nguyen2016Cost} refers to the impact of a social environment on people's behavior.
+By exploiting the social influence of users, a wide spectrum of applications (e.g., item promotion and viral marketing) have been formulated as various research problems, such as \textit{influence maximization} (IM) \cite{Kempe2003}, revenue maximization (RM) \cite{han2018discount}, and profit maximization (PM) \cite{Nguyen2016Cost}.
 Among them, IM selects $k$ users as the seeds to promote \textit{one} target item to maximize the number of influenced users.
 Nevertheless, in real life, companies often promote relevant items in \textit{multiple} events, e.g., Apple Inc.\ usually promotes iPhones, AirPods, and iPads in September, followed by a series of subsequent promotions.\footnote{\url{https://www.apple.com/apple-events/}.} In this work, we address a new IM problem formulated for a sequence of promotions on relevant items.\footnote{After the influence propagation of the seed group for the first promotion finishes, the second follows, and so on.}

-As multiple promotions are considered, exploring the dynamic changes in personal perceptions on the promoted items in the process is important.
-First, the \textit{complementary} and \textit{substitutable} relationships \cite{mcauley2015inferring,zhao2017improving} between items affect users' preferences on items.
+For multiple promotions, exploring the dynamic changes in personal perceptions on promoted items is important, since users' perceptions of item relationships may vary according to the changes in users' demand indicated by research in the marketing field \cite{shocker2004product}.
+First, the \textit{complementary} and \textit{substitutable} relationships between items affect users' preferences on items \cite{shocker2004product,venkatesh2003optimal,gerlach2014never}.
 In economics, \textit{cross elasticity of demand} \cite{frank1991microeconomics} indicates that adopting complementary items of an item increases the preference for it, while adopting its substitutable items has the opposite effect.
 For example, users who own iPhones with no headphone jack may be interested in AirPods (due to its complementary relationship with iPhones),\footnote{A real example is in \url{https://amzn.to/2Zl23oT}.} while users who have iPhones may have less interest in iPads (due to their substitutable relationship).
-Second, the association between items may trigger extra adoptions without promotions \cite{hung2016social}.
+Second, the association between items may trigger extra adoptions without promotions \cite{zhang2020complements,koukova2012multiformat}.
 For example, AirPods may be directly adopted together with iPhones due to their complementary relationship.